mortent/enhancements/keps/sig-node/4815-dra-partitionable-devices/README.md

 ## Proposal

-The basic idea is the following:
+On a high level, this proposal introduces two new concepts:

+1. Introduce the concept of a Capacity Pool for sharing capacity among partitions of a single physical device.
+Drivers/controllers will typically create a pool that specifies all the capacities of a physical device and then define the logical devices available for DRA.
+The logical devices will define how much capacity will consume from the capacity pool, and separately specify the capacity published for the logical device.
+During allocation, a device can only be allocated if the pool has sufficient free capacity to match what the device needs.

+1. Introduce the concept of mixins, which will devices and resource pools can reference to extend the properties they define explicitly.
+The goal is to reduce the duplication and overall footprint of `ResourceSlices`.

+The implementation of these concepts requires several changes to the ResourceSlice API:

+1. Introduce three new fields on the `ResourceSliceSpec`.
+First, `SharedCapacityPools` defines a list of `CapacityPools`, each of which defines a set of capacities that devices can draw from. `CapacityPoolMixins` and `DeviceMixins` defines mixins for capacity pools and devices.

+1. The `SharedCapacityPools` field is a list of named `CapacityPool`s.
+Each defines a set of capacities that is available for devices.
+This makes it possible to define overlapping partitions of devices, while still making sure that no devices can be allocated if the necessary capacity is not available.
+A `CapacityPool` can optionally reference one or more `CapacityPoolMixin`s using the `Includes` field to extend the set of capacities it defines specifically.

+1. The `CapacityPoolMixins` field defines a list of named `CapacityPoolMixin`s.
+These define a set of capacities that can be used to extend the capacities explicitly defined in a `CapacityPool`.
+This allows for reducing duplication if there are many identical physical devices that must be represented as capacity pools.
+Mixins can not be refrenced directly by devices.

+1. The `DeviceMixins` field is a list of names `CompositeDeviceMixin`s.
+These define attributes, capacities and consumed capacities that can be used to extend what is defined explicitly in a `CompositeDevice`.
+The references to consumed capacities in the `SharedCapacityConsumed` does not include the pool, but instead require that the pool is specified as part of the reference from the device to the `CompositeDeviceMixin`.
+This allows the same mixin to be used across different capacity pools.
+Mixins can not be allocated directly, but can only be referenced by composite devices.

 1. Introduce a new device type called `CompositeDevice` which has the same fields as a `BasicDevice`, plus two more.
-The first is a field called `Includes` and the second is a field called `ConsumesCapacityFrom`.
-Both full devices and their partitions are represented as instances of this new `CompositeDevice` type and are listed right next to one another in the top-level `Devices` list of a `ResourceSlice`.
+The first is a field called `Includes` and lists the device mixins for the device, while the second is called `SharedCapacityConsumed` and defines the capacity the device will draw from the capacity pools.
+Only devices are available to be allocated, while the capacity pools just keeps track of the available capacity.

-1. The `Includes` field serves to reference a set of "mixins" that a `CompositeDevice` can reference to extend the set of attributes and capacities it defines explicitly.
-The goal being to reduce the overall footprint of each device when a common set of attributes and capacities can be applied.
-The mixins themselves are introduced as a list of top-level objects directly next to the list of `Devices` inside a `ResourceSlice`.
+1. The `Includes` field serves to reference a set of `CompositeDeviceMixin`s that a `CompositeDevice` can reference to extend the set of attributes, capacities and consumed capacity it definces explicitly.
+If the referenced `CompositeDeviceMixin` specifies consumed capacity through the `SharedCapacityConsumed` list, the reference must also include the name of the capacity pool from which the capacity will be drawn.
-   They are not allocatable on their own.
-Entries in the `Includes` list can only reference mixins in the same `ResourceSlice`.
-References to mixins in other ResourceSlices are not allowed.

-1. The `ConsumesCapacityFrom` field contains a list of *other* devices where the capacity of the current device should be consumed if the scheduler decides to allocate it.
-For the first version of this feature, only a single entry is allowed in this list.
-An entry in the `ConsumesCapacityFrom` list essentially removes that capacity from any referenced devices, rendering them unallocatable on their own.
-Only devices in the same `ResourceSlice` can be referenced in the `ConsumesCapacityFrom` list.
-   References to devices in other ResourceSlices are not allowed.
+1. The `SharedCapacityConsumed` field defines the capacities the device will draw from the capacity pool when allocated.
+Therefore, if this capacity isn't available in the pool, the device can not be allocated.
+Only references to capacity pools in the same `ResourceSlice` is supported.

 With these additions in place, the scheduler has everything it needs to support the dynamic allocation of both full devices and their (possibly overlapping) fixed-size partitions.
-That is to say, the scheduler now has the ability to "flatten" all devices by applying any mixins from their `Includes` fields as well as track any capacities consumed from one device by another through its `ConsumesCapacityFrom` field.
-More details on the actual algorithm the scheduler follows to make allocation decisions based on the `ConsumesCapacityFrom` field can be found in the Design Details section below.
+That is to say, the scheduler now has the ability to "flatten" all devices and capacity pools by applying any referenced mixins as well as track any capacities consumed from one device by another through its capacity pools and the allocation of devices refrencing them.
+More details on the actual algorithm the scheduler follows to make allocation decisions based on the capacity pools can be found in the Design Details section below.

 ## Design Details